mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-fundamentals.md

 And have a concrete plan for growth - more compute power?
 More storage?
 If you're starting with a product catalog of 1,000 items marketed in one country alone but you know you plan to roll out _globally_ with a catalog of 1,000,000 items you need a plan beyond just buying more RAM and a bigger SSD.

+# Development Tools and Standards

+IDEs, text editors, coding standards - no project is really underway until the team's had a really good fight about this kind of stuff!
+Eclipse vs VIM, tabs vs spaces, where to put one's { and } and all that.
+Marvellous fun.
+And Windows/Mac/Linux developer OS of course...

+Again corporate decisions may reign supreme, but if not then please consider truly how important a "one size fits all" tooling ecosystem really is.
+If blessing the use of anything-goes as long as the build - and test suites - remain in their happy places avoids religious tooling wars, great.
+Perhaps define a "preferred" tool set and anyone wishing to diverge is responsible for their own problems but otherwise welcome to do so.

 # Error Handling